 To top it off – we had to have a sweet stand of some kind – we both have a really sweet tooth!
 So Francesca’s dad had built a doughnut wall, cookie stand, pic ‘n’ mix stand all in one.
 The sweets and cookies we bought ourselves, however, we got the doughnuts from Doughnotts and they were great!

 How did you choose your photographer?

-When speaking to Ben, we asked for his recommendation on videographer and he suggest Lara Elliott who he’d worked with before.
+We also had a videographer, Lara Elliot who Ben and Sami Tipi had recommended.
 Lara was so lovely and her and Ben were brilliant together on the day.
 Unfortunately, we weren’t able to film in the church, but Lara still recorded the audio from the church and built in stills into the video.
-The result was brilliant and are so glad we paid to get a video – it’s the best way to relive the day.
+The result was brilliant and we are so glad we invested in a wedding video.
+It’s the best way to relive the day.

 What are your top tips for planning a tipi wedding?